townkit/TownKit-Server/README.md

 run

-node import.js
+> node server.js --import=true

-This will import the demo data set into your database.

-(This assumes mongodb is running on localhost)
+This will import the demo data set into your database, then run the server (This assumes mongodb is running on localhost)

-Then, cd to the src folder.

-node server.js

-App runs on localhost:8080

-For example:
+These URL's should now work:

 http://localhost:8080/United-Kingdom
 http://localhost:8080/United-Kingdom/England